-MEES 2030 for UK Hotels — Owner-Operator Planning
+MEES for UK Hotels — Owner-Operator Planning for the Revised EPC-B Trajectory

-Minimum Energy Efficiency Standards (MEES) for UK commercial property tightening to EPC B by 2030.
-Hotel implications, solar PV contribution to EPC rating, capex planning timeline.
+Minimum Energy Efficiency Standards (MEES) for UK commercial property — the revised EPC-B trajectory (the interim EPC C 2027 milestone was dropped; EPC B is now proposed for 2031, >1,000 m² first).
+Hotel implications, solar PV's EPC contribution, capex timeline.

-UK Minimum Energy Efficiency Standards (MEES) for commercial property are tightening to EPC band B by 2030 for any rented commercial property — including hotel properties under management contract, leasehold operation, and franchise arrangements where the underlying property is held by a separate freeholder.
-Existing MEES at EPC E (since 2018) and tightening to EPC C in 2027 then EPC B in 2030.
-UK hotel owner-operators with leasehold or managed-contract properties need to plan now.
+UK Minimum Energy Efficiency Standards (MEES) for commercial property are set to tighten toward EPC band B for any rented commercial property — including hotel properties under management contract, leasehold operation, and franchise arrangements where the underlying property is held by a separate freeholder.
+The trajectory has been revised: the current minimum is EPC E (in force since 2018/2023), and while an earlier consultation floated an interim EPC C by 2027 and EPC B by 2030, that 2027 interim milestone was dropped and EPC B is now proposed for 2031, phased in from properties over 1,000 m² first.
+The direction of travel is unchanged even though the dates have moved, so UK hotel owner-operators with leasehold or managed-contract properties still need to plan now.

 What MEES means for hotel properties

 For commercial rented property (which includes most hotel managed contracts, hotel franchises where the franchisee holds a lease, and any hotel property where the freeholder is not also the operator), the property must achieve at least the prevailing MEES rating to be legally rentable.
-From 2027, that’s EPC C. From 2030, EPC B.
+The current floor is EPC E. Under the revised (proposed) trajectory the interim EPC C 2027 step has been dropped, and EPC B is now proposed for 2031 — phased from properties over 1,000 m² first.
+Treat the exact date as a moving target and the direction (EPC B) as settled.

 A material proportion of UK hotel stock — particularly Victorian and Edwardian conversions, smaller heritage boutique properties, older provincial conference hotels — currently sits at EPC D or below.
 Without intervention, these properties become un-rentable under MEES progression.